nens/threedi-results-analysis/README.rst

 The docker-qgis's settings are persisted in a "named docker volume", ``qgis-docker``.
 To wipe it clean, run ``docker-compose down -v``.

-The tests that run on travis-ci.org cache the docker image that is being build in order to shave 5 minutes off the test duration.
+The tests that run on github cache the docker image that is being build in order to shave 5 minutes off the test duration.
 The image is automatically rebuild when the ``Dockerfile``, ``docker-compose.yml`` or one of the two `requirements` files changes.
-It is also possible to empty travis' cache in case something seems to be wrong.

 To run the full tests including coverage report and flake8::